What’s New in Google My Business: Product Collections and More

 Google My Business is well-known for testing features without fanfare (or even announcement).
 Anyone working with Google’s business listing product will know the mix of excitement and stress that comes with noticing something new in the interface or the dashboard.

 In 2018 alone, Google has demonstrated a willingness to improve both the consumer and business experience of Google My Business.
-They’ve encouraged engagement and interaction with Google My Business Q&As and Google My Business Posts, they’ve helped to generate subjective ‘attributes’ for local businesses, they’ve abandoned anonymous Google Review profiles, and much more.
+They’ve encouraged engagement and interaction with Google My Business Q&As and Google Posts, they’ve helped to generate subjective ‘attributes’ for local businesses, they’ve abandoned anonymous Google Review profiles, and much more.

 (Sterling Sky’s Timeline of Local SEO Changes is a great resource that includes the biggest updates to GMB and local SEO, so I’d recommend bookmarking that.)